Okay! Are you excited to learn how to grow the cuttings you take?

 1. Start seed.

-I used to REALLY go nuts, starting annuals in the house… but this year I’m doing just one—Benary Giant Zinnia.
+I used to REALLY go nuts starting annuals in the house… but this year I’m doing just one—Benary Giant Zinnia.

 Theoretically, you don’t need to start this in the house.
 But if you do, I can nearly guarantee you a 100% germination rate… not to mention you get a head-start with the size of the plants.
+(I can also guarantee that having a temporary greenhouse in your kitchen is really annoying.)

-Edited: here it is!
-You can read the full post on how to make soil bricks… I wrote out all the steps along with some other tips and advice.
+If you aren’t familiar with this method, here’s a post on how to make soil bricks… I wrote out all the steps along with some other tips and advice.

 Note: I don’t make my own mix.
 I get a huge brick of ProMix at my farm supply store.